Skip to main content

 Idli Sambar

-Soft, steamed rice cakes (idli) served with a flavorful lentil-based vegetable stew (sambar) and coconut chutney - a nutritious South Indian breakfast that's gentle on the stomach.
+Soft steamed rice cakes (idli) served with a lentil-and-vegetable stew (sambar) and coconut chutney.
+It's a South Indian breakfast that's filling without sitting heavy.

 Regional Cuisine Highlights